ethereum/portal-network-specs/header-gossip-network.md

 # The verbose version of the accumulator
 MasterAccumulator = List[EpochAccumulator, max_length=MAX_EPOCH_COUNT]

-# An equivalent version of the `MasterAccumulator` which references the individual EpochAccumulator values by their ssz merkle root hash.
+# A schema equivalent version of the `MasterAccumulator` which references the individual EpochAccumulator values by their ssz merkle root hash.
 ConciseAccumulator = List[bytes32, max_length=MAX_EPOCH_COUNT]

 # The records of the headers from within a single epoch